Canonical currents and heights for K3 surfaces: Elliptic fibrations and currents

 \subsubsection{Setup}

 For a point $b\in B$ denote by $X_b:=\pi^{-1}(b)$ the corresponding fiber and let $[E]\in \NS(X)$ denote the class of a general fiber of the fibration.
-Importantly, in this section we consider the action of $\Aut(X)$ on $\NS(X)$ by \emph{pushforward}; this is relevant for keeping track of some signs.
+Importantly, in this section we consider the action of $\Aut(X)$ on $\NS(X)$ by \emph{pushforward} (induced by the pushforward operation on divisors and denoted $\gamma_*$ for $\gamma\in \Aut(X)$); this is relevant for keeping track of some signs.
 The following filtration of the \Neron--Severi group is preserved by $\Aut_\pi(X)$:

 where $[E]^{\perp}$ denotes the orthogonal complement for the intersection pairing.
 The induced intersection pairing on $[E]^\perp/[E]$ is strictly negative-definite and we let $\Aut_\pi^\circ(X)$ denote the subgroup of $\Aut_\pi(X)$ whose induced action on $[E]^\perp/[E]$ is trivial.
 This is a finite-index subgroup of $\Aut_\pi(X)$.